-The Protocol-IP-63 (EIP-63) is a scalable high-performance, multi-channel cryptographic engine that offers AES-GCM operations as well as AES-CTR and GMAC on bulk data.
+The ICE-IP-63 (EIP-63) is a scalable high-performance, multi-channel cryptographic engine that offers AES-GCM operations as well as AES-CTR and GMAC on bulk data.
 Its flexible data path is suitable to scale from 100 Gbps to 2.4 Tbps to provide a tailored engine with minimal area for your application.
 The FIFO-like data interface makes it possible to perform frame processing for many different protocols, including MACsec, IPsec, and OTN security.
 The time-sliced processing architecture makes it possible to alternate data processing for different channels or tunnels simultaneously.
 Block switching can be done with a granularity of a single clock cycle.
 The engine is also designed to support FIPS vector processing.

-Protocol-IP-63 is a packet-processing engine and contains input/output packet interfaces and interfaces intended for supplying key material.
+ICE-IP-63 is a packet-processing engine and contains input/output packet interfaces and interfaces intended for supplying key material.

 Before cryptographic packet processing can start, the Host CPU must transfer the key material to the engine.
 The packet processing mode (bypass, encryption, authentication, direction, IV) is provided on a per packet basis.

 After processing, the ICE-IP-63 engine outputs the result packet as well as ICV (if authentication is enabled).